-B.7 Outsourcing
+B.6 Outsourcing

-B.7.1 Outsourcing of critical operational functions
+B.7.1 Outsourcing oversight and safeguards

 The Company has a number of material relationships with outsourcers and suppliers.
-An outsourcer is an affiliated Royal London Group company or third party engaged by the Company to perform a service, process or activity (excluding short-term engagements less than a year) that would or could realistically be performed in-house by the Company's own employees and staff.
-Supplier is the term given to all "non-outsourcers" that the Company procures services or products from.
+An outsourcer is a Third Party (including intra-Group engagements) selected by the Company to perform an operational service, process or activity (excluding short term engagements less than a year) that would or could realistically be performed in-house by RLI DAC's own employees and staff.
+Supplier is the term given to all "non-outsourcer" Third Parties.

 The Group carries out certain activities in connection with the Company's business, procured either through intra-group outsourcing agreements or intra-group service agreements.
-RLAM provides asset management services to the Company while the services outsourced to RLMS include the Company's Internal Audit Function, certain Actuarial, Finance, Tax, Legal and HR support services, and certain technology systems and supporting services.
+RLAM provides investment management services to the Company while the services outsourced to RLMS include the Company's Internal Audit Function, certain Actuarial, Finance, Tax, Legal and HR support services, and certain technology systems and supporting services.

-As documented in the Company's Outsourcing and Supplier Management Policy (see section B.7.2), the Company has adopted a standardised framework that is in line with CBI and Solvency II requirements, with the objective of establishing effective oversight and management of all outsourcer and material supplier contracts.
-As part of this framework, all outsourced services are assessed against consistent criteria to determine the materiality of the service or product being procured.
+As documented in the Company's Procurement & Third Party Management Policy (see section B.7.2), the Company has adopted a standardised framework that is in line with CBI and Solvency II requirements, with the objective of establishing effective oversight and management of all thirdparty service contracts.
+As part of this framework, all supplier services are assessed against consistent criteria to determine the materiality of the service or product being procured.
 The materiality score categorises the criticality and importance of the service or product being procured to ensure that the appropriate levels of governance and control are applied.
 There are four tiers of which Tier 1 represents the highest level of risk to the Company.
-All products and services categorised as Tier 1 or Tier 2 (referred to as "material" outsourcers or suppliers) are subject to enhanced levels of approval, governance and controls.
+All products and services categorised as Tier 1 or Tier 2 (referred to as "material" suppliers) are subject to enhanced levels of approval, governance and controls.

-The Company's material outsourcers cover the following activities: investment management, back office policy administration covering the German Bonds business, the Company's Head of Actuarial Function, other actuarial services, Internal Audit services and IT infrastructure, application support and maintenance.
+The Company's material suppliers cover the following activities: investment management, back office policy administration covering the German Bonds business, the Company's Head of Actuarial Function, other actuarial services, Internal Audit services and IT infrastructure, application support and maintenance.
 These partners have scaled and common processes, often across multiple clients, which provide several benefits for the Company.
 These include minimising fixed costs as policies run off and improving the technology used within the Company's administrative capability.
 Whilst processing or specialist work is undertaken by these organisations, which is an effective use of Company resources, the Company remains fully responsible for the oversight, management and performance of the outsourced activity.
 Oversight of the outsource partners are retained in-house, ensuring the Company retains full control over the core capabilities necessary to manage its business objectives effectively.

-The following is a list of the outsourcer arrangements within the Company deemed material as at 31 December 2021 under the Company's Outsourcing and Supplier Management Policy, and the jurisdiction in which the providers of those arrangements are incorporated.
+The following is a list of the third-party supplier arrangements within the Company deemed material as at 31 December 2022 under the Company's Procurement & Third-Party Management Policy, and the jurisdiction in which the providers of those arrangements are incorporated.

-Description of services Service provider company name Jurisdiction Head of Actuarial Function Deloitte Ireland LLP Ireland Underwriting support Capita UK Website build and maintenance Lunar Technologies Limited (trading as "Money Advice") Ireland Policy administration RL360 0 Management Services Limited Isle of Man Information Technology iPipeline/TCP Limited UK Actuarial, Financial Reporting, Information Technology, incl.
-IT Security, HR, Internal Audit Intra-Group contract UK Investment Management Intra-Group contract UK
+Description of services Service provider company name Jurisdiction Head of Actuarial Function Deloitte Ireland LLP Ireland Website build and maintenance Lunar Technologies Limited (trading as "Money Advice") Ireland Policy administration RL360 0 Management Services Limited Isle of Man Information Technology iPipeline/TCP Limited UK Actuarial, Financial Reporting, Information Technology, incl.
+IT Security, HR, Internal Audit, Data Governance & AML, Tax Intra-Group contract UK Investment Management Royal London Asset Managers UK Custody and Fund Administration HSBC UK